vector-of-bool/jspr/docs/spec/funcs.rst

 .. function:: elem(arg: String, at: Integer) -> String
-              elem(arg: Array, at: Integer) -> Value
+              elem(arg: Sequence, at: Integer) -> Value

-  :param arg: The string or array to access
+  :param arg: The string or sequence to access
   :param at: The zero-based index to obtain

-  Obtain the value at the zero-based index ``at`` from the given array or string.
+  Obtain the value at the zero-based index ``at`` from the given sequence or string.
 If ``at`` is a negative integral value, ``at`` should be treated as ``[add: .at, and: [len: arg]]`` (That is: ``len(arg) - abs(at)``)